By Michelle VanBueren

 Make them go to bed.
-Tired brains don’t test well.
-According to Better-Sleep-Better-Life.com, a good night’s sleep “allows your brain to better process new experiences and knowledge, increasing your understanding and retention.”
+Tired brains don't test well.
+A good night's sleep allows the brain to better retain and process information.

 Once they've slept, FEED THEM!
 Not Pop-Tarts, either.
 A well-balanced diet.
 The Franklin Institute has a brain food pyramid.
 "Essentially, fats build your brain, and proteins unite it.
 Carbohydrates fuel your brain, and micronutrients defend it."